Price of Anarchy with Heterogeneous Latency Functions: Introduction

-Furthermore, in this research we utilize the traditional routing model where users are able to plan routing paths based on the delays in the network.
-These results thus apply to transportation networks as well as computer networks that rely on the link state of the network.
-A possible extension would be to find the price of anarchy using the internet routing model by Papadimitriou and Valiant \cite{PV2010}.
+Furthermore, in this paper we utilize the traditional routing model where users are able to plan routing paths based on the delays in the network.
+These results thus apply to transportation network and computer network routings that rely on the link state of the network.
+A possible extension would be to find the price of anarchy when other internet routing models are used \cite{PV2010}.